Credentials checklist

 | AWS Bedrock (Claude/Nova) | console.aws.amazon.com/bedrock | AWS access key + secret + region |

-For most specs, just reuse the LLM provider's key — GPT-4o, Claude, and Gemini all do vision under the same key.
+For most apps, just reuse the LLM provider's key — GPT-4o, Claude, and Gemini all do vision under the same key.
 Separate vision-only providers only matter when you need their specific capabilities (Google's high-accuracy OCR, Azure's domain models).

 Translation

-For multilingual specs:
+For multilingual apps:

 | Provider | Portal | Env var |